"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Related work

-With the growing adoption of AI around the world, there has been a surge of interest in the field of explainable AI (XAI), with hundreds of new papers published each year.
-Much of the field's efforts originally focused on the \textit{algorithms}, i.e., on providing technical transparency, rather than the \textit{people} or the \textit{context} where AI systems get deployed.
-However, there has been a growing recognition that XAI methods cannot be developed ``in a vacuum'' without an understanding of people's needs.
-In response, researchers proposed conceptual frameworks to characterize explainability needs based on people's roles~\cite{Preece2018Stakeholders,Tomsett2018roles,Langer2021stakeholders}, expertise~\cite{Mohseni2018survey}, or more fine-grained axes of knowledge and objectives~\cite{Suresh2021Stakeholders}.
-Others interviewed industry practitioners who work on AI products to identify common explainability needs~\cite{Hong2020CSCW,Bhatt2020FAccT,Liao_CHI_2020}.
-This line of work takes a human-centered approach to XAI research and foregrounds the people who use such systems and their contexts, tasks, and goals, rather than the technical parameters of the system itself.
-We build on these emergent frameworks to inquire and understand end-users' explainability needs.
-In particular, we developed a survey based on the XAI Question Bank of Liao and colleagues ~\cite{Liao_CHI_2020} to collect concrete data on which aspects of AI people are interested in knowing about.
+Much of the field's efforts originally focused on the \textit{algorithms}, i.e., on providing explanations of AI systems' inner workings and outputs, rather than the \textit{people} or the \textit{context} where these systems are deployed.
+Recently, there has been a growing recognition that XAI methods cannot be developed ``in a vacuum'' without an understanding of people's needs in specific contexts~\cite{Ehsan2020HCXAI,Liao2021HCXAI,Ehsan2021HCXAI,Ehsan2022HCXAI,Liao_CHI_2020,Liao2022Evaluation}.
+In response, researchers have proposed \textit{conceptual frameworks} to characterize XAI needs based on people's roles~\cite{Preece2018Stakeholders,Tomsett2018roles,Langer2021stakeholders}, expertise~\cite{Mohseni2018survey}, or more fine-grained axes of knowledge and objectives~\cite{Suresh2021Stakeholders}.
+Others interviewed \textit{industry practitioners} who work on AI products to identify their common XAI needs~\cite{Hong2020CSCW,Bhatt2020FAccT,Liao_CHI_2020}.